 When trading the market using chart patterns, it’s all about trading the breakout.
 Whether the formation is a trend reversal pattern or continuation pattern, in the vast majority of cases, you’ll be looking to enter a trade after the breakout occurs and the price gets outside of a defined price range.

-Not surprisingly, this is also the case with the descending triangle pattern.
+Not surprisingly, this is also the case with the descending triangle breakout strategy.
 In the chart below, you can see how the breakout helps you find a good entry-level by using the descending triangle pattern:

 descending triangle pattern breakout